Magicalburritos/week9-readme/README.md

 ## installation

-![Gif demo of README-generator](readme-demo.gif)
+![Gif demo of README-generator](readme-demo.gif) see sample for what yours could look like!

 To create you own README lets frist start by getting npm up and running use
 \`\`\`